Definition

 Social Love is not Gift.
 When we talk about gift, we refer to the theoretical tradition that has been consolidated in social sciences beginning with the essay by Mauss (1965, Essay on Gift).
 The gift presupposes: 1) the obligation to give; 2) the obligation to receive; 3) the obligation to give back.
 The giving connects the giver, the gift, and the donee in a relationship of reciprocity, which, defined or undefined in time, expects restitution according to its logic.
 The Gift implies not only that the doner gives and the donee receives, but that the social obligation (norm) exists of maintaining the duties of each: “…the total transaction not only implies the obligation of giving back gifts received; but it also supposes two others equally important: the obligation of giving, on the one hand, and an obligation of receiving, on the other” (p.161).
 The presence of gratuitousness in this type of relationship doesn’t change the model of action.

-Overaboundance is the typicality of Social Love, that is giving more than the situation demands or more than what one has received according to a given measure; social love occur when individuals refuse to keep count and show unconditional behavior, unexplained by a criterion of ‘do ut des’.
+Overaboundance.
+This is the typicality of Social Love, that is giving more than the situation demands or more than what one has received according to a given measure; Social Love occurs when individuals refuse to keep count and show unconditional behavior, unexplained by a criterion of ‘do ut des’.
 Overabundance breaks shared expectations and overcomes any antecedent with the action.
+An example include breaking rules or societal expectations to help another person in need, such as welcoming a migrant into one’s own home.

-Universalism, the concept refers to types of love that goes beyond in-groups (partner, family members, friends, etc.).
-For this reason, examples of Social Love are helping an unknown person or someone from another country or culture, even helping an ungrateful person.
+Universalism.
+This refers to a specification of the overabundance typical of social love, namely the specificity of Social Love to go beyond individuals belonging to primary groups and surpass the logic of in-groups (partners, family members, friends, etc.).
+Examples of Social Love include helping an unknown person or someone from another country or culture, even assisting an ungrateful person or an individual considered as an enemy.
 Indeed, nobody has the expectation that you will do something for these people.